|Lt. Col. Thaddeus Elmer

 It was at this time that the POWs were allowed to sit down.
 Many of the POWs slept until 3:45 in the afternoon.
 They were awakened about 5:00 PM and boarded the Oryoku Maru for transport to Japan.

-The high ranking officers were the first put into the ship's afthold.
+The total number of POWs in the forward hold was 800 which included high ranking officers.
 Being the first on meant that they would suffer many deaths.
+100 POWs were put in the middle hold, and the rear 700 were put in the rear hold.
 Around the perimeter of the hold were two tiers of bunks for the POWs.
 The heat was so bad that men soon began to pass out.
 One survivor said, "The fist fights began when men began to pass out.
 We knew that only the front men in bay would be able to get enough air."
 The POWs who were closer to the hold's hatch used anything they could find to fan air toward those further away from it.

 The ship left Manila at 8:00 P.M. but spent most of the night in Manila Bay.
 At 10:00 P.M., the Japanese interpreter threatened to have the guards fire into the holds unless the POWs stopped screaming.
 Some of the POWs fell silent because they were exhausted, and others because they had died.
 One major of the 26th Cavalry stated the man next to him had lost his mind.
 Recalling the conversation he had with the man he said, "Worst was the man who had gone mad but would not sit still.
 One kept pestering me, pushing a mess kit against my chest, saying, 'Have some of this chow?
 It's good.'
 I smelled of it, it was not chow.
 'All right' he said, 'If you don't want it.
 I'm going to eat it.'
 And a little later I heard him eating it , right beside me."